 Aim 1.
 Test hypotheses for TF-Target interactions controlling N-uptake and assimilation.
 Revelant Publications: Nero et al 2009a, 2009b, Obertello et al 2010.
 Summary: In the previous cycle, we identified networks involved in organic-N regulation of N-assimilation pathway genes, using steady state transcriptome data in a multinetwork analysis where TFtarget edges were predicted based on correlation of expression (.0.8) and representation of cis-elements [Gutierrez 2008].
 In this organic-N regulatory network, the TF hubs (CCA1, WRKY1 and GLK1) are postulated to activate genes involved in assimilating nitrate into Gln (e.g. NiR, Gln1.3), and to repress TFs (e.g. bZip1) predicted to activate genes involved in GlnAsn conversion (e.g. ASP3, ASN1) (Fig. X).
 Our analysis of T-DNA mutant uncovered functional redundancies [Obertello 2010], and we have validated the TFtarget predictions as follows: 35S::CCA1 [Gutierrez 2008], glk1/2 [Para-Gaillo, unpublished], transient expression (bZip1) [Baena-Gonzalez 2009], and in rare cases using single T-DNA mutants (for WRKY1) [Colon, unpublished].
 In each case, Q-PCR of a predicted target gene was used for validation.
 To advance our studies of the TFtargets to the genomic level, we have implemented the DEX-transient system described in Aim 2B (above), see (Table X) for progress.

 Aim 3.
 Determine the role(s) of post-transcriptional mechanisms in mediating N-regulatory network.
 Relevant publications: Vidal et al 2011.
 Summary: This aim exploited the ability of the multinetwork database to integrate post-transcriptional datasets (miRNA) and proteomic data into our analysis of transcriptional regulatory networks.
 We employ 15N labeling to monitor N-assimilation products over time in wild-type and in transgenic lines altered in regulatory components.
-We have conducted miRNA experiments in collaboration (R. Gutierrez, Chile)- the recipient of a Fogarty Award connected to this grant.
+We have conducted miRNA experiments in collaboration (R. Gutierrez, Chile), a Fogarty Award winner connected to this grant.
 The resulting networks identified miRNAs involved in regulating changes in root architecture in response to nitrate vs Glu signaling (see Vidal 2011).
 The N15 labelling experiments are currently being conducted in collaboration with G. Krouk (Montpellier, FR) and are in progress.